claytron/what-the-tmux/slides.md

 </table>

 ???
-- windows are independent entities which may be attached simultaneously to multiple sessions and viewed from multiple clients (terminals), as well as moved freely between sessions within the same tmux server
+- Windows are independent entities which may be attached simultaneously to multiple sessions and viewed from multiple clients (terminals)
+- Windows can be moved freely between sessions within the same tmux server
-- Vi / Emacs keybindings available out of the box, and support for mouse and scrolling also.
+- Vi / Emacs keybindings available out of the box for copy mode
+- Support for mouse and scrolling
 - A cleaner, modern, easily extended, BSD-licensed codebase.
 - If you are stuck on some old mainframe, you could still use `screen`